Foley Carrier Services

 • Issued by an examiner on the FMCSA National Registry of Certified Medical Examiners

-• Matched to the driver's CDLIS record
+• Consistent with the driver’s CDL record where applicable

 Most medical cards are valid for two years, but medical examiners can shorten this period to six or 12 months for certain medical conditions.
 We recommend tracking those certificates separately from your standard two-year renewals to be better prepared before the expiration dates.